ChrisKlug/web-dev-workshop/labs/lab12.md

 With that in place, you can press __F5__ to start debugging.

-You can't see it in the Aspire Dasboard, but there is now another Dashboard available at http://localhost:8080.
+You can't see it in the Aspire Dashboard, but there is now another Dashboard available at http://localhost:8080.
 So try browsing to that.

 ![Project Orleans Dashboard](../resources/orleans-dashboard.png)